peter-duongGHub/T2A2/README.md

 - **ON SUCCESS**: Returns success message of deleted comment object to the view and provides a success code 200
 ![Comment-Success](./docs/Comment7.PNG)

-- **ON FAILURE**: Returns Error dependent on user input, missing input or incorrect input format
+- **ON FAILURE**: Returns Error dependent on user input, missing input or incorrect input format, in this example since route has a comment id that does not exist in database returns error message to the view and a HTTP error code 404
 ![Comment-Fail](./docs/Comment8.PNG)

 ## Styling Guide - API style guide
 ALL queries or model methods are commented to a THOROUGH level of detail, with reference to a style guide or comment style guide in the project documentation.

 https://docs.gitlab.com/ee/development/api_styleguide.html

+## References